Virginia Refinancing Expert Explains New Home Affordable Refinance Program

-Virginia Refinancing Expert Andrew Zemon explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage that their house it worth called HARP 2.0.
+Virginia Refinancing Expert Mark Allen explains all about the revamped government program that provides refinancing options to homeowners who owe more on their mortgage than their house it worth called HARP 2.0.

 However, as new information appears on government sites, people are finding the documentation to be lengthy and somewhat confusing.

-Andrew Zemon, a Charlottesville, Virginia based mortgage consultant, has released a new web site at: http://centralvaharp.com designed to remove the confusion about this latest government program.
+Mark Allen, a Chesapeake, Virginia based mortgage consultant, has released a new web site at: http://virginiaharprefiloan.com designed to remove the confusion about this latest government program.

 This new HARP 2.0 resource site shares details about the basics of this mortgage lending solution and answers questions like: